Author: Maurice Savaryego, M.Sc.Eng. (Learn More)

-Compare Golf Club Sets for Beginners: Callaway, Wilson or Pinemeadow?
+Compare Golf Club Sets for Beginners: Callaway or Wilson?

 This article is intended for people who are planning to start playing golf and want to equip themselves with a good and affordable club set that will make introduction to golf an easy and pleasurable activity and that will be sufficient for a very long time to come.

-We will compare here three of the best and most popular golf club sets bought by Amazon customers many of whom have provided raving reviews.
-They are the Callaway STRATA Ultimate, Wilson Ultra and Pinemeadow NITRIX Pro club sets which are particularly recommended to beginners with serious intention of learning how to play golf.
+We will compare here two of the best and most popular golf club sets bought by Amazon customers many of whom have provided raving reviews.
+They are the Callaway STRATA Ultimate and Wilson Profile SGI club sets which are particularly recommended to beginners with serious intention of learning how to play golf.

 These club sets were designed to improve your game if you struggle with some of the basic techniques and help you over the learning curve.
 You can expect to use these golf club sets for a very long time before you will need to add any additional clubs or replace existing ones.